monum/playbook/_includes/introduction.md

 ***
-*This draft playbook is being developed by the [Mayor's Office of New Urban Mechanics](http://newurbanmechanics.org/) and is inspired by the [US Digital Service's Playbook](https://playbook.cio.gov/).
-Please send us your thoughts for building it out further!
+*This playbook is a living draft being developed by the [Mayor's Office of New Urban Mechanics](http://newurbanmechanics.org/) and is inspired by the [US Digital Service's Playbook](https://playbook.cio.gov/).
+Please send us your thoughts for building it out further, and watch for new updates!